Mounir-88/chatbot-n8n/README.md

-# Multilingual Telegram Chatbot with n8n
+# Multilingual Telegram Chatbot with n8n + Google Gemini

-This project implements a **multilingual Telegram chatbot** using [n8n](https://n8n.io/).
+This project implements a **multilingual Telegram chatbot** using [n8n](https://n8n.io/) and **Google Gemini API**.
 The bot:
 - Detects the user’s language.
-- Sends a translated restaurant-style menu (or English fallback).
+- Responds intelligently in the same language using **Gemini AI**.
 - Logs all conversations to Google Sheets (timestamp, user, message, response, language).

 ---